- paddle. nansum ( x, axis=None, dtype=None, keepdim=False, name=None )

 keepdimis true, default value is False.

-name (str, optional) – The default value is None.
-Normally there is no need for user to set this property.
-For more information, please refer to Name
+name (str, optional) – Name for the operation (optional, default is None).
+For more information, please refer to Name.

 Results of summation operation on the specified axis of input Tensor x,